piecepackr/piecepackr/README.rst

 chess
 ~~~~~

-Build a demo `"Chess ranked" piecepack pdf <https://www.dropbox.com/s/zksjzil99efjn3r/chess_demo.pdf?dl=0>`_.
+A demo `"Chess ranked" piecepack pdf <https://www.dropbox.com/s/zksjzil99efjn3r/chess_demo.pdf?dl=0>`_.
 These are piecepacks that replace the six traditional piecepack ranks with the six FIDE chess ranks: ♞,♟,♝,♜,♛,♚.
 This decreases the abstraction needed to play several variants of chess but does increases the abstraction needed to play some piecepack games (since one needs to mentally convert chess ranks to N,A,2,3,4,5 or 0,1,2,3,4,5).
 Some of the decks have checkered tile faces or tile backs and various color schemes to facilitate playing various classic abstract games like Chess, Checkers, Backgammon, and Reversi.  **Warning** checkered tile backs results in a *non-conforming* piecepack since it leaks information about the direction of the tile face.
 The last two pairs of demo chess sets are matched using a "mirrored" color scheme.
 Besides reversi this type of scheme is great for playing chess games like `Bughouse chess <https://en.wikipedia.org/wiki/Bughouse_chess>`_ since each side's pieces will all be of the same color.
 The last pair of chess-ranked piecepacks altogether has 12 * 6 = 72 coins (perfect for Reversi).

 chinese_zodiac
 ~~~~~~~~~~~~~~

-Build a demo `"Chinese Zodiac" piecepack pdf <https://www.dropbox.com/s/eu5uxwk6hcihy53/chinese_zodiac_demo.pdf?dl=0>`_.
+A demo `"Chinese Zodiac" piecepack pdf <https://www.dropbox.com/s/eu5uxwk6hcihy53/chinese_zodiac_demo.pdf?dl=0>`_.
 This is two 5-suited piecepacks (Wood, Fire, Earth, Metal, and Water) each using a different six animals taken from the `Chinese zodiac <https://en.wikipedia.org/wiki/Chinese_zodiac>`_ as ranks.

 crown_and_anchor
 ~~~~~~~~~~~~~~~~

-Build a demo `"Crown and anchor" piecepack pdf <https://www.dropbox.com/s/pir2aau09yl11h5/crown_and_anchor_demo.pdf?dl=0>`_.  `"Crown and anchor" <https://en.wikipedia.org/wiki/Crown_and_Anchor>`_ is a classic public domain dice game that uses the following six suits: ♥,♦,♣,♠,♚,⚓.
+A demo `"Crown and anchor" piecepack pdf <https://www.dropbox.com/s/pir2aau09yl11h5/crown_and_anchor_demo.pdf?dl=0>`_.  `"Crown and anchor" <https://en.wikipedia.org/wiki/Crown_and_Anchor>`_ is a classic public domain dice game that uses the following six suits: ♥,♦,♣,♠,♚,⚓.
 These six suits were also used by the `"Empire Deck" <https://boardgamegeek.com/boardgame/24869/empire-deck>`_ of playing cards.
 Jonathan C. Dietrich's classic `JCD Piecepack <http://www.piecepack.org/JCD.html>`_ replaced the Fleur-de-lis (Arms) with Anchors to allow compatibility with these suits.
 This demo builds two six-suited piecepack decks using the Crown and anchor suits (one in a classic red/black and another multicolored) and four four-suited piecepack decks using the JCD piecepack suits (one monoscale, one red/black, one classic multicolored, and one in an alternative multicolored scheme).

 default
 ~~~~~~~

-Build a demo `"default" piecepack pdf <https://www.dropbox.com/s/7k1nrhc0sgwm0e3/default_demo.pdf?dl=0>`_.
-This is the default type of piecepack built by this software if the user does no configuration (except configure for the use of the "Noto Sans" family of fonts).
+A demo `"default" piecepack pdf <https://www.dropbox.com/s/7k1nrhc0sgwm0e3/default_demo.pdf?dl=0>`_.
+This is the default type of piecepack built by this software if the user does no configuration (except configure for the use of the "Noto Sans" family of fonts and its filename).
 It currently builds a 4-suited piecepack using `multicolored french-suits <https://en.wikipedia.org/wiki/Four-color_deck>`_.

 dual
 ~~~~

-Build a demo `"dual piecepacks" pdf <https://www.dropbox.com/s/iezcku9rktvuk6r/dual_demo.pdf?dl=0>`_ which includes the six piecepacks in the `"dual piecepacks" <http://www.ludism.org/ppwiki/DualPiecepacks>`_ proof-of-concept: one piecepack-suited piecepack, one `latin-suited <https://en.wikipedia.org/wiki/Suit_(cards)#Origin_and_development_of_the_Latin_suits>`_ piecepack (inverted color scheme), two french-suited piecepacks (one dark color scheme, one light color scheme), and two `swiss-suited <https://en.wikipedia.org/wiki/Suit_(cards)#Invention_of_the_Germanic_suits>`_ piecepacks (one dark grayscale color scheme, one light grayscale color scheme).
+A demo `"dual piecepacks" pdf <https://www.dropbox.com/s/iezcku9rktvuk6r/dual_demo.pdf?dl=0>`_ which includes the six piecepacks in the `"dual piecepacks" <http://www.ludism.org/ppwiki/DualPiecepacks>`_ proof-of-concept: one piecepack-suited piecepack, one `latin-suited <https://en.wikipedia.org/wiki/Suit_(cards)#Origin_and_development_of_the_Latin_suits>`_ piecepack (inverted color scheme), two french-suited piecepacks (one dark color scheme, one light color scheme), and two `swiss-suited <https://en.wikipedia.org/wiki/Suit_(cards)#Invention_of_the_Germanic_suits>`_ piecepacks (one dark grayscale color scheme, one light grayscale color scheme).

 "Dual piecepacks" are eight piecepack **suits** with the following properties: